York Minster

-York Minster, formally the Cathedral and Metropolitical Church of Saint Peter in York, is an Anglican cathedral in the city of York, North Yorkshire, England.
+York Minster, formally the Cathedral and Metropolitical Church of St Peter in York, is an Anglican cathedral in the city of York, North Yorkshire, England.
 The minster is the seat of the archbishop of York, the second-highest office of the Church of England, and is the mother church for the diocese of York and the province of York.
 It is administered by its dean and chapter.
 The minster is a Grade I listed building and a scheduled monument.

 The first record of a church on the site dates to 627; the title "minster" also dates to the Anglo-Saxon period, originally denoting a missionary teaching church and now an honorific.
 The minster undercroft contains re-used fabric of c.
 1160, but the bulk of the building was constructed between 1220 and 1472.
 It consists of Early English Gothic north and south transepts, a Decorated Gothic nave and chapter house, and a Perpendicular Gothic eastern arm and central tower.

 The minster retains most of its medieval stained glass, a significant survival among European churches.
 The east window, which depicts the Last Judgment, is the largest expanse of medieval stained glass in the world.
 The north transept contains the Five Sisters window, which consists of five lancets, each over 16.3 m high, filled with grisaille glass.

 History

 A bishop of York was summoned to the Council of Arles in 314, indicating the presence of a Christian community in York at this time; however, archaeological evidence of Christianity in Roman York is limited.
 The first recorded church was a wooden structure built hurriedly in 627 to provide a place to baptise Edwin, King of Northumbria.
 The location of this church, and its pre-1080 successors, is unknown.
 It was probably in or beside the old Roman principia, (the military headquarters), which may have been used by the king when in residence in York.
 Archaeological evidence indicates the principia was located partly beneath the post-1080 Minster site, but excavations undertaken in 1967–73 found no remains of the pre-1080 churches.
 It can therefore be inferred that Edwin's church, and its immediate successors, was near the current Minster (possibly to the north, underneath the modern Dean's Park) but not directly on the same site.

 Moves towards a more substantial building began shortly after Edwin's baptism.
-According to Bede, Edwin set about building a larger church made of stone, intended to enclose the wooden chapel in which he had been baptised.
+According to Bede, Edwin began constructing a larger stone church designed to surround the original wooden chapel where he had been baptised.
 This stone structure was completed in 637 by Oswald and was dedicated to Saint Peter.
 The church soon fell into disrepair and was dilapidated by 670 when Saint Wilfrid ascended to the See of York.
 He repaired and renewed the structure, installing leaded roofs, glass windows, and rich furnishings.
 The attached school and library were established and by the 8th century were some of the most substantial in Northern Europe.